NBISweden/module-openrefine-dm-practices/_episodes/02-working-with-openrefine.md

 ## Manual input to correct incorrect values

 Remember the conversion of `date` from text nu date format?
 If we take a closer look we notice some rather questionable cell values.
 First of all we want to remove the timestamp from the dates.
-We do this by first transformning the cells to text, `Edit cells` > `Common transforms` > `To text`.
+We do this by first transformning the cells back to text, `Edit cells` > `Common transforms` > `To text`.
 Next we click `edit` in one of the cells and copy the expression `T00:00:00Z`.
 Finally we select `Edit cells` > `Replace`, paste the expression into the `Find:` box, leave the box `Replace with:` a blank, and click `OK`.
 By doing this we now get all dates in the standard `YYYY-MM-DD` format.

 Next, we take a look at the years, there are `2020`, `2021` and `2022`.
 However, the data stems from a study conducted during 2020.
 We can therefore safely assume that dates beginning with `2021` and `2022` are typos of `2020`.
 Correct these via `edit` in the `Text Facet` in the left panel.